gutomaia/pyNES/README.rst

   pynes py example_file_name.py -o whatever.nes

-Now you can open hello.nes
+Now you can open whatever.nes

 [1] Read "That's not all" at the end